-Other income increased by HK\$6.1 million from HK\$0.5 million for the year ended 31 December 2019 to HK\$6.6 million for the year ended 31 December 2020.
-The amount mainly represent the Anti-epidemic Fund provided by the Hong Kong Special Administrative Region Government to subsidise the challenges brought by the COVID-19 epidemic.
+Other income increased by HK\$3.4 million from HK\$0.2 million for the year ended 31 December 2021 to HK\$3.6 million for the year ended 31 December 2022.
+The amount mainly represent the Anti-epidemic Fund provided by the Hong Kong Special Administrative Region Government to subsidise the challenges brought by the COVID-19 epidemic and there was no such subsidy in prior year.